[Classroom Management] 8 Reasons to Welcome Your Students to Class

 1. It's a great way to learn names and faces

 The first few weeks of school can be a little nerve-racking as you attempt to learn each of your student’s name as quickly as you can.
-For the first week of school, try to stand outside your classroom and greet each of your students individually with a warm handshake, a high-five, or even just a smile.
+For the first week of school, try to stand outside your classroom and greet each of your students individually with a warm greeting, an elbow bump, or even just a smile.
 Introduce yourself, ask students to share their names with you, and then welcome them into your classroom.
 This practice will help you put a name with a face in no time and will also help your students feel welcome in your classroom.

 2. It saves time

-Once you get into the routine of greeting your students at the door, you’ll be surprised at how effective instruction given as they enter the room can be.
-Reminding your students of their daily expectations as they walk into the room while engaging in such activities hanging up their backpacks and getting out their homework can help you make the most use out of your time.
+Once you get into the routine of greeting your students at the door or when they join an online meeting, you’ll be surprised at how effective instruction given as they prepare for class can be.
+In an in-person environment, reminding your students of their daily expectations as they walk into the room while engaging in such activities hanging up their backpacks and getting out their homework can help you make the most use out of your time.
+In a virtual environment, setting aside a few minutes at the top of class to chat as students join the session allows you to remind participants to gather all the materials they will need for the day within reach, replenish water bottles, do a quick stretch, and prepare to focus so you can minimize disruptions during class.
 Your students will be ready to start at the same time you are, and you won’t need to waste class time repeating instructions over and over as your students get settled.
-They’ll know what to do before they even get to their seats, and by the time you close the door and assume your teaching position, your students will be ready to begin class.
+They’ll know what to do before they even get to their seats or join virtually, and by the time you assume your teaching position, your students will be ready to begin class.

 3. It helps set the focus on learning